idaholab/moose/framework/doc/content/framework/reviewing.md

 - NQA-1 explicitly allows for a change-control board member to push commits to a pull request and maintain independent reviewer status as long as the pushed commits are not "significant."
+- Reviews should be prompt.
+We should strive to provide a first quick review within XX business days
+- New features should come under more scrutiny than re-factoring, which benefits from the confidence offered by the existing test suite

 ## Addressing Deadlock Between a CCB Author and CCB Reviewer